 I often get messages from people who say Chimacum Tack is too expensive and they can’t afford one of our harnesses.
 I understand, truly I do.
 However, I would like to say, not all the harnesses at Chimacum Tack are expensive.
-And if you can afford to lose $200 on a “cheap” Tough One harness, then you can also save a bit longer and buy the Buggy (Pleasure) harness which starts at $350 (for the mini/small pony size).
+And if you can afford to lose $200 on a “cheap” Tough One harness, then you can also save a bit longer and buy the Pleasure harness which starts at $425 and is only available in Mini and Small pony sizes.
 Aside from the Whiteman harness, the Buggy harness is our least expensive option.

 However, that does not mean the quality is less than.
 It’s still made from the same material our other harnesses are made from.
 The same harness shop makes the Buggy harness that makes the Comfy Fit harness so the craftsmanship is the same.

 And believe me when I tell you… this harness is beautiful!

 The MaraFUN Harness IS the Pleasure harness essentially.
 The only difference is that you can choose color for the MaraFUN! (the colored strapping used is a different product than some of the black strapping regularly used, and is not appropriate for the larger sizes – that is why the MaraFUN harness is only for minis and small ponies. ) For a bit of color you can get colored pads or a colored brow band or colored lines.
 But if you want the fully colored harness you will need to choose the MaraFUN.
 If you want an all black harness you will need to choose the Pleasure Harness.